panjiarlins/smart-security-camera-project/README.md

 This object detection system in this project is built using the YOLOv2 algorithm.
 The model is trainned using tensorflow keras models.

 In the modeling process, a transfer learning process is carried out where several weights in keras model layers are initialized with the values obtained from the [yolov2 weight](https://pjreddie.com/darknet/yolov2/).
-Then, do model training process.
+Then, do the model training process.

 The model prediction output is still raw data output.
 These results need to be rescaled such as the prediction output for the data width, height, and confidence is rescaled using sigmoid calculations, the prediction output for anchor boxes is rescaled using exponential calculations, and the predicted label output is rescaled using softmax calculations.
 Then finding the best predictied object boxes based on comparation each bounding box using intersection over union (IOU) calculation and the specified threshold confidence value.